Training in Research

 Research and Mentors

 Tufts IRACDA scholars may apply to conduct their research with any tenured or tenure-track Tufts University faculty member who is investigating issues related to biomedical science.
-Tufts University researchers are located on all three campuses of Tufts University.
+Tufts University researchers are located on all three campuses of Tufts University, the Boston Health Science Campus, the Medford Campus and the Grafton Campus.

-Please check the list of faculty who have indicated interest in mentoring a Tufts IRACDA scholar starting in the fall of 2023, along with their emails and a summary of their research focus.
-We encourage you to discuss the selection of a mentor with the Program Directors Claire Moore (claire.moore@tufts.edu) Boston and Grafton campuses) and Mitch McVey (mitch.mcvey@tufts.edu, Medford campus).
+We encourage you to discuss the selection of a mentor with the Program Directors Claire Moore (claire.moore@tufts.edu), Boston and Grafton campuses) and Mitch McVey (mitch.mcvey@tufts.edu, Medford campus).

 If you are considering a lab on the Grafton campus, please indicate in your application that you have considered the logistics of the commute between campuses and the need to attend multiple in-person IRACDA meetings on the Boston or Medford campuses.